Deadlocked Iran nuclear talks break off, to resume next week

 There was no breakthrough this week.
 Disagreements arose among the powers, with France insisting on a longer period of restrictions on Iran's nuclear work.
 It also opposed the idea of suspending some U.N. sanctions relatively quickly if a deal is struck.

-Iran, which denies allegations from the Western powers and their allies that it harbours nuclear weapons ambitions, wants all U.N. sanctions to be lifted immediately, including those targeting its nuclear programme.
+Iran, which denies allegations from the Western powers and their allies that it harbors nuclear weapons ambitions, wants all U.N. sanctions to be lifted immediately, including those targeting its nuclear program.

 "They insist they have to go immediately.
 No way.
 It is out the question," said a senior European negotiator.